tivrfoa/new-derive/README.md

-This derive macro creates a `new` associated function receiving as parameters the same fields declared in your `struct`.
+This derive macro creates a `const fn new` associated function receiving as parameters the same fields declared in your `struct`.

 So this: